Resources for Book Writers

 No one writes alone—not really.
-These resources offer writers a flashlight, a compass, or just a bit of encouragement to keep keeping on.
+These resources offer book writers a flashlight, a compass, and a bit of encouragement to keep on keeping on.

-Below, you’ll find three types of resources.
-First, you’ll see links to articles about book writing.
-Next, there are links to articles about writing coaching.
-And, finally, a list of outside resources—breadcrumbs that just might lead you down a path you didn’t know you were looking for!
+On this page, you’ll find three types of resources.
+First, are two books I’ve co-authored, one on the process of writing a book (Jamie Helps Mel Write a Novel) and one on narrative craft (Plotting Your Novel with the Plot Clock).
+Next, there are links to five articles about book writing.
+Finally, you’ll discover a list of additional resources—breadcrumbs that might just lead you down a path you didn’t know you were looking for.

 I wrote these five short articles to help you get started—or unstuck!—on your book-writing journey.
 Each one offers straightforward concepts and clear, actionable steps designed to move you toward your writing goals.